Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 2. The edge gets thicker.

 Each time you sharpen a knife, a bit of the edge gets worn away.
 Eventually, the edge will become thick and wedge-like behind the main bevel.
-The blade itself may be very sharp, but it won’t seem sharp because a wedge shape doesn’t cut well.
+The blade may be very sharp, but it won’t seem sharp because a wedge shape doesn’t cut well.

 3. You wear the knife down to almost nothing.